yunusagtas/venues/README.md

 ## Description
 You can get json data of Venue Details

-## Requirements
+## Installing
- - pymongo
+ - pip install pymongo
- - flask
+ - pip install flask
- - Unrar Data.rar and start mongodb
+ - Unrar Data.rar and start mongodb with --dbpath <your Data directory> argument
  - configure database.py

 # How to get data?